 "I fell asleep," he apologized.

-"We had to reshoot one scene six times."
+"We had to reshoot one scene six times," she replied.
 Her tone indicated that she, too, was sorry.

 "The story of our life?" the large man inquired as he grinned, stood gracefully, and moved behind her.
 He felt the knots in her shoulders and at the base of her neck.
 Strong, gentle hands began kneading, working out the kinks.

 "Oh, yeah," she moaned as she leaned back into his chest.
-He towered above her.
+He towered almost a foot above her.
 She rested against him while he leaned down and caught the scent of herbs and citrus, mingled with sweat and smoke.